octobercms/docs/backend-lists.md

 <a name="column-partial" class="anchor" href="#column-partial"></a>
 ### Partial

 `partial` - renders a partial, the `path` field can refer to a partial view file otherwise the field name is used as the partial name.
-Inside the partial the variable `$value` is available as the cell value and `$listColumn` as the class object `Backend\Classes\ListColumn`.
+Inside the partial these variables are available: `$value` is the default cell value, `$record` is the model used for the cell and `$column` is the configured class object `Backend\Classes\ListColumn`.

     content:
         type: partial